• Skip to primary navigation

 Top plywood panel attached to top frame of workbench

-Now, let’s talk for a second about the Kreg Clamp Traks I added to my workbench surface.
+I added Kreg Clamp Traks to my workbench surface–of course, these are optional.
 They come in kits of different sizes depending on what size you make your bench.
 I used the 27″ x 69″ kit.

 If you are adding these as well, you will need to follow the instructions to trim down your top panel from step 5 for your traks to fit into.